 - swelling in the airways

-- bronchitis, an inflammation of the lining of the bronchial tubes
+- bronchitis, which is inflammation of the lining of the bronchial tubes

 - chronic obstructive pulmonary disease (COPD), a group of lung diseases that can affect your breathing and airflow

-- epiglottitis, a condition where the tissues surrounding your windpipes are inflamed
+- epiglottitis, which is a condition where the tissues surrounding your windpipes are inflamed

 - cystic fibrosis